Editorial Standards & Guidelines

 Affiliate Disclosure

-When you enroll in an electricity plan through our site, we may receive compensation from electricity suppliers.
-This does not affect which plans we show you or the order in which they appear—plans are displayed based on rate and terms, not commission.
+When you enroll in an electricity plan through this site, ElectricRates.org may receive compensation from electricity suppliers.
+This does not affect which plans are shown or the order in which they appear—plans are displayed based on rate and terms, not commission.

 Data Accuracy & Sources